-4. NON-HEALTHCARE REGULATORY AGENCIES
+3. NON-HEALTHCARE REGULATORY AGENCIES

-4.1 Non-healthcare Regulatory Agencies, Regulatory Concerns and New Healthcare Technologies CAC
+3.1 Non-healthcare Regulatory Agencies, Regulatory Concerns and New Healthcare Technologies

-The CAC is responsible for the overall planning and co-ordination of network security and relevant supervision and administration.
-In terms of digital healthcare, the CAC's involvement may include regulating the cross-border transfer of healthcare data, cybersecurity review of internet hospitals, etc.
+The Cyberspace Administration of China The CAC is responsible for the overall planning and co-ordination of network security and relevant supervision and administration.
+In terms of digital healthcare, the CAC's involvement may include regulating the collection and utilisation of personal information, cross-border transfer of healthcare data, and the cybersecurity review of internet hospitals, etc.